Application of Bayesian statistics to the sector of decay constants in three-flavour ChPT: Introduction

 Naturally, such a task might have been accomplished long ago, if the values of all the decay constants were known with sufficient precision.
 While that has indeed been the case for the pions and the kaons, the value of the decay constant of the $\eta$ meson was considered to be very uncertain due to its strong mixing with $\eta'$.
-In fact, in $\chi$PT calculations the $\eta$ decay constant has been usually treated using its chiral expansion, not as an independent observable \cite{Bijnens:2007pr, Kolesar:2016jwe}.
+In fact, in $\chi$PT calculations the $\eta$ decay constant has been usually treated using its chiral expansion, not as an independent observable \cite{Bijnens:2007pr,Kolesar:2016jwe}.
 Our crucial input is thus a recent calculation of the $\eta$--$\eta'$ sector on lattice QCD by the RQCD collaboration \cite{RQCD:2021qem}, which allows us to derive the $SU(3)$ decay constant $F_\eta$ with some confidence.

-This work is a continuation of our initial inquiry \cite{Kolesar:2008fu}, with the major new ingredients being the updated input for $F_\eta$ and the Bayesian statistical analysis.
+This work is a continuation of our initial inquiries \cite{Kolesar:2008fu} and \cite{kolesar2019}, with the major new ingredients being the updated input for $F_\eta$ from lattice QCD and Bayesian statistical analysis, implemented in a numerical way.
 It can also be noted that the $\eta$ decay constant has not been used as input for the purpose of extraction of the low-energy parameters of the $SU(3)$ $\chi$PT until now.

-The paper is organized in the following way -- Section \ref{sec:Decay constants} introduces the sector of decay constants in a more detailed way.
-Our implementation of the Bayesian statistical analysis is laid down in Section \ref{sec:Bayes}, while the employed assumptions are discussed in Section \ref{sec:Assumptions}.
+The paper is organized in the following way -- Section \ref{sec:Resummed ChPT} provides a concise summary of our theoretical framework, while Section \ref{sec:Decay constants} introduces the sector of decay constants and connected phenomenology in a more detailed way.
+Our implementation of the Bayesian statistical analysis is outlined in Section \ref{sec:Bayes}, while the employed assumptions are discussed in Section \ref{sec:Assumptions}.
 Section \ref{sec:Results} then presents the results of the paper, which are subsequently summarized in Section \ref{sec:Summary}.